Fly In Fishing Trip FAQ

 Good question – let me break down the real cost so there’s no surprises.
 If you want to save money and bring more stuff – add a couple people to your group.
 Check out the handy Fly in Fishing Trip Planner for Groups of 4 and 8.

-Package price: For a 7-day trip, it’s $1550 per person USD.
+Package price: For a 7-day trip.
 That includes the flight in and out, the cabin, boats, motors, and unlimited gas.
 See our Rates page.

 Taxes: HST (Harmonized Sales Tax) is 13% on top of that, so add another $[X] per person.